How to Hike Safely With Your Dog This Summer

 1. Start with short, smooth trails.

-Before you head out on an intense hike, take your dog on easier trails first.
+Before you go all-in on an intense hike, try some easier trails with your pup.
 And if your pup hasn’t had their annual check-up, make sure you see a vet before you head out.

 2. Research dog-friendly hikes.

-Look up the best dog-friendly trails in your area, and make sure dogs are allowed on the path you want to hike.
+Look up the best dog-friendly trails in your area, and be sure dogs are allowed on the path you want to hike.

 3. Pack a dog first-aid kit.

-Make sure you pack a few first aid items in case your dog cuts their paw, so you can keep them safe.
-Bring alcohol wipes, bandages, tweezers, alcohol wipes, and Benadrylopens in a new tab.
+Make sure you bring a few first aid items, just in case an injury happens while you’re far from home.
+Pack alcohol wipes, bandages, tweezers, and Benadryl.

 4. Prepare a small dog.

 If you’re hiking with a small dog, be aware that they might not be able to go as far as large breeds.
-So, you may need to spend some time building up their strength and endurance before you head out on your hike.
+You may need to spend some time building up their strength and endurance before you head out on your hike.

 How can we get to know the trail?

 Do your homework when you’re researching the best hiking trails that are dog friendly: During which hours are dogs allowed?
 Do they need to be leashed?
 I prefer trails where dogs may be off-leash but must be under voice control, which means your dog will actually need to come when called.
-You could be sharing the trail with other hikers, cyclists, horseback riders, and, of course, wildlife.
+Keep in mind that you could be sharing the trail with other hikers (human and canine), cyclists, horseback riders, and, of course, wildlife.
 Make sure you’re not putting your dog, yourself, or others in danger.

 Are there any hiking trails where dogs are not allowed?